Substitutions For Oat Bran

 Surprisingly, oat bran is naturally gluten-free.
 However, the way that it’s processed and grown, this may mean the final product isn’t gluten-free.
 It’s likely to have come into contact with wheat, rye, or barley during the milling process.
 When buying oat bran, it’s always best to look out for the “gluten-free” label to ensure you’re getting the safest option.

-While oat bran isn’t known to cause the inflammation that gluten does, it’s very common to also be intolerant to oats, if you are to gluten.
-I can’t have any oats – even ones that are gluten-free!
+While oat bran isn’t known to cause the inflammation that gluten does, if you’re gluten sensitive it’s very common to also be sensitive to oats.
+I can’t have any oats – even ones that are gluten-free.
 It makes shopping very frustrating as lots of gluten-free products contain oats.
-It’s certainly something to watch out for if you’re gluten-free and still experiencing gluten symptoms.
+It’s certainly something to be aware of if you’re gluten-free and still experiencing gluten symptoms.

 Read more about: Is Malt Flavor Gluten Free?